Total Pageviews

 Drum is the first whisky released by Ardbeg with a finishing period in rum casks!
 It was initially matured in ex-bourbon casks before being transferred over to casks that had previously held rum from the Americas.
 The result pits the classic savoury smoke of Ardbeg's spirit against the bright, fruity notes introduced by the rum casks - a wonderfully tasty juxtaposition!

-Its not yet certain whether its "Drum" because a Caribbean Steel Drum is so important for that Caribbean feeling, or "Drum" because it’s Ardbeg DRum – a whisky with a special twist formed by the finish in rum casks.
+It's not yet certain whether its "Drum" because a Caribbean Steel Drum is so important for that Caribbean feeling, or "Drum" because it’s Ardbeg DRum – a whisky with a special twist formed by the finish in rum casks.
 Anyway – this year’s Ardbeg Day promises was as colourful as last year’s.

 And like every year, there was an Ardbeg Day Committee Release of the Ardbeg Drum, available only to club members and only available online directly from Moet Hennessy or in the distillery itself.
 On 01 June, collectors and Ardbeg fans were seen striving to stay hands-on to get a chance to get their hands on one of those Ardbeg Drum Committee Releases at 52% ABV.